 NOTE 2: In case of RRC reconfiguration with sync, the UE uses resources configured in rrc-ConfiguredSidelinkGrant (while T304 on the MCG is running) if provided by the target cell.

-If configured to perform sidelink resource allocation mode 2, the UE capable of NR sidelink communication that is configured by upper layers to transmit NR sidelink communication shall perform sensing on all pools of resources which may be used for transmission of the sidelink control information and the corresponding data.
-The pools of resources are indicated by SidelinkPreconfigNR, sl-TxPoolSelectedNormal in sl-ConfigDedicatedNR, or sl-TxPoolSelectedNormal in SIB12 for the concerned frequency, as configured above.
+If configured to perform sidelink resource allocation mode 2, the UE capable of NR sidelink communication that is configured by upper layers to transmit NR sidelink communication shall perform sensing or resource selection operation according to sl-AllowedResourceSelectionConfig on all pools of resources which may be used for transmission of the sidelink control information and the corresponding data.
+The pools of resources are indicated by SidelinkPreconfigNR, sl-TxPoolSelectedNormal/sl-TxPoolSelectedNormalPS in sl-ConfigDedicatedNR, or sl-TxPoolSelectedNormal/sl-TxPoolSelectedNormalPS in SIB12 for the concerned frequency, as configured above.

 5.8.9 Sidelink RRC procedure